 If you’re considering whether trading is a good pursuit for yourself, good for others (e.g., hiring), or what makes a good trader more generally, we know that some personality types are more attracted to some professions over others.
-We also know that trader personality types also follow a common thread.
+We also know that trader personality types and traits also follow a common thread.

 If you think of who tends to pursue what, they generally have similar kinds of personalities.
-Someone who is heavily into literature or theater tends to be quite different than someone who pursues mathematics, physics, or engineering.
+Someone who is heavily into literature or theater tends to be quite different than someone who pursues mathematics, physics, economics, or engineering.

 In the trading realm, you may notice that the ones who are most likely to succeed tend to be more mathematically and statistically oriented and are often into similar types of “games”.

 For example, many traders tend to be into poker.

 Trading and poker have many similarities:

 - understanding risk versus reward

 - making decisions under imperfect information